Saint Suibne

-Saint Suibne (also called Subne, Suibhne, Suibhney, Suibne nepos Mruichessaich, Suibne nepos mac Crundmaíl, Subnei, Suibni, Suivney, Sweeney) b. c.670 – d.
-21 June 730, was the Bishop of Armagh, Ireland from 715 to 21 June 730.
+Saint Suibne (also called Subne, Suibhne, Suibhney, Suibne nepos Mruichessaich, Suibne nepos mac Crundmaíl, Subnei, Suibni, Suivney, Sweeney; c.
+670 – 21 June 730) was the Bishop of Armagh, Ireland from 715 to 21 June 730.
 He is notable for his portrait which is possibly the earliest contemporary representation of a bishop of Armagh.

-Genealogy and Birth
+Genealogy and birth

 Suibne was from Cobran and was the son of Crundmael, son of Rónán of the Úi Nialláin clan from Oneilland Barony, County Armagh.
 He was called Suibne the Sage.

 His genealogy is "Suibne meicc Crundmael meic Ronain meic Baetain meic Muiredaich meic Eogain meic Niallain meic Feicc meic Feidelmid meic Fiachrach Cassan m.
 Colla Fochrích".

 Bishop of Armagh

 On the death of Saint Fland Feblae mac Scandláin, the Bishop of Armagh, on 24 April 715, Suibne was appointed as the 19th Bishop in succession to Saint Patrick.
 Suibne reigned as Bishop for 15 years.
 Four years into his reign Armagh was attacked and some of the monks were killed.
 The Annals of Ulster under the year 719 state- "The killing of the community of Suibne in Ard Macha".